thanhluanuit/ruby-tutorial/README.md

 # Ruby Programming Tutorial

-This tutorial help beginners easy to learn and approach Ruby step by step.
-Have solid basic to learn about Ruby on Rails.
+- This tutorial helps beginners easy to learn and approach Ruby step by step.

-## What Will I Learn?

-- Features, data types of Ruby.
-- Object-Oriented Programming in Ruby.
-- You’ll be able to code by Ruby programming language.
+- It is designed basically but still has enough important knowledge to learn about Ruby on Rails.

 ## Table of contents